facil-io/cstl/fio-stl/000 core.md

 Please note I cannot continually test the windows support as I avoid the OS... hence, Windows OS support should be considered unstable.

-## Server Toolbox lIbrary (STL) Overview
+## Server Toolbox Library (STL) Overview

-At the core of the [facil.io library](https://facil.io) is its powerful Server Toolbox lIbrary for C (and C++).
+At the core of the [facil.io library](https://facil.io) is its powerful Server Toolbox Library for C (and C++).

-The Server Toolbox lIbrary is a "swiss-army-knife" library, that uses MACROS to generate code for different common types, such as Hash Maps, Arrays, Linked Lists, Binary-Safe Strings, etc'.
+The Server Toolbox Library is a "swiss-army-knife" library, that uses MACROS to generate code for different common types, such as Hash Maps, Arrays, Linked Lists, Binary-Safe Strings, etc'.

-The [testable](#testing-the-library-fio_test_cstl) header library includes a Server Toolbox lIbrary for the following common types:
+The [testable](#testing-the-library-fio_test_cstl) header library includes a Server Toolbox Library for the following common types:

 * [Binary Safe Dynamic Strings](#dynamic-strings) - defined by `FIO_STR_NAME` / `FIO_STR_SMALL`